solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 We prepend 0x0 to leaf nodes and 0x1 to internal nodes to avoid second preimage attacks where a proof is provided with internal nodes as leaf nodes.

+We also make sure that the proof doesn't contain any consecutive identical hashes.

 Security considerations defined in the merkle tree specification by the Firedancer team: